What is PCOS?

 If beta-glucuronidase is elevated on your client’s stool test (such as the GI Map), she is likely recycling too much estrogen.
 Calcium-d-glucarate supplementation can support improved estrogen elimination.

 - Use Myo-Inositol and D-Chiro-Inositol (Sensitol) to balance insulin.

-I almost always recommend the use of Sensitol, a supplement that is a combination of myo-inositol (MI), D-chiro-inositol (DCI) and alpha lipoic acid, to help with the insulin resistance that is a hallmark of PCOS.
-Especially in young women with PCOS, studies show that combination therapy of MI and DCI improve free testosterone and fasting insulin levels (Benelli, et al., 2016)
+I almost always recommend the use of Sensitol, a supplement that is a combination of Myo-inositol (MI), D-chiro-inositol (DCI), and alpha lipoic acid, to help with the insulin resistance that is a hallmark of PCOS.
+Especially in young women with PCOS, studies show that combination therapy of MI and DCI improves free testosterone and fasting insulin levels (Benelli, et al., 2016)

 - Use cinnamon to balance insulin.